wangjun-microsoft/Cognitive-Documentation/Content/en-us/Video/How-To/HowtoCallVideoAPIs.md

 Framerate     |   Frames per second of the video.
 Fragments    |    The metadata is cut up into smaller pieces called fragments.
 Each fragment contains a start, duration, interval number, and event(s).
 A fragment with no events means that no motion was detected during that start time and duration.
 Width, Height     |    Refers to the width and height of the video in pixels.
-Regions    |    Regions refer to the area(s) in your video where you care about motion.
-In the current version of Video APIs, you cannot specify a region, instead the whole surface of the video will be the area of motion detection. **1.ID** represents the region area, in this version there is only one, ID 0. **2.Rectangle** represents the shape of the region you are concerned about in regards to motion.
-In this version, it is always a rectangle. **3.The region has dimensions in X, Y, Width, and Height.** The X and Y coordinates represent the upper left hand X, Y coordinates of the region in a normalized scale of 0.0 to 1.0.
-The width and height represent the size of the region in a normalized scale of 0.0 to 1.0.
-In the current version, X, Y, Width, and Height are always fixed at 0, 0 and 1, 1. **4.The X and Y coordinates** are relative to the landscape orientation of a video.
-For example, if you have a portrait video, you will have to transpose the coordinates accordingly.
 RegionID     |     As explained above, this will always be 0 in this version.
 This attribute gives Video API the flexibility to find motion in various regions in future versions.
 Start     |     The start time of the first event, in ticks.
 Duration     |   The length of the fragment, in ticks.
 Interval    |   The length of each event within the fragment, in ticks.
 Event    |     An of array of events.
 The outer array represents one interval of time.
 The inner array consists of 0 or more events that happened at that point in time.
-Type    |    In the current version, this is always 2.
-This attribute gives Video APIs the flexibility to categorize types of motion in future versions.

 Below is a simple example of extracting the JSON into a per frame motion detection result: